baptistemanson/immutable-path/README.md

 ```
 ### Find one or several object(s)

-Sometimes you want to denormalize some data into another, leaving the first item untouched.
 Find can help you checking the value of such an object.
-Don't mutate the result of find, as it would defeat the purpose of this lib.
+Don't mutate the result of find, as it would loose immutability.

 ```javascript
 //with the same dataset